iconify/documentation/documents/pages/usage/css/tailwind/index.md

 <span class="icon-[carbon--edit-off]"></span>
 ```

-Make sure prefix and icon name are separated with 2 dashes: `[str]--`.
+Make sure prefix and icon name are separated with 2 hyphens: `[str]--`.

 Why such complex syntax?
 It is because of Tailwind CSS limitations.
 It can handle dynamic class names only if they are created in format `[str]rule-[value]`.